-- Attend program orientation sessions held by field faculty and staff at the beginning of the academic year. - Attend seminars, workshops and other special activities arranged by the Administrator of Field Education. - Select appropriate assignments and, with the student, create a learning education agreement that reflects the learning objectives, opportunities and expectations; review a minimum of one process recording everyweek. - 4.
+- Attend program orientation sessions held by field faculty and staff at the beginning of the academic year.
+Attend seminars, workshops and other special activities arranged by the Director of Field Education. - Select appropriate assignments and, with the student, create a learning education agreement that reflects the learning objectives, opportunities and expectations; review a minimum of 9 process recordings for fall and spring semester. - 3.
 Provide the student with an orientation to agency and job/tasks.

-- 5. Provide at least one full hour of weekly supervision for specialized year students in order to provide feedback and act as an educator and role model.
-Up to 30 minutes of supervision time required per week can be covered through group supervision, clinical meetings and teaching case conferences. - 6.
-Provide on-going supervision and evaluations of students throughout the placement. - 7.
-Participate in evaluation meetings with the student and field liaison throughout the field placement, usually two per academic year. - 8.
-Complete and submit requested materials to the MSW program, (e.g., field supervisor form, student evaluations, etc.). - Notify the faculty field liaison of any problems or questions as soon as they become evident. - 10.
-Plan for any absences as diligently as possible, including the assignment of an alternate supervisor for the student. - 11.
-Provide a training environment that adheres to the NASW Code of Ethics and is responsive to training needs of students.
+- 4. Provide at least one full hour of weekly supervision for specialized year students in order to provide feedback and act as an educator and role model.
+Up to 30 minutes of supervision time required per week can be covered through group supervision, clinical meetings and teaching case conferences. - 5.
+Provide on-going supervision and evaluations of students throughout the placement. - 6.
+Participate in evaluation meetings with the student and field liaison throughout the field placement, usually two per academic year. - Complete and submit requested materials to the MSW program, (e.g., field supervisor form, student evaluations, etc.).
+Notify the faculty field liaison of any problems or questions as soon as they become evident. - 8.
+Plan for any absences as diligently as possible, including the assignment of an alternate supervisor for the student. - 9.
+Provide a training environment that adheres to the NASW Code of Ethics and is responsive to the training needs of students.